tominsam/UnreadCount/README.md

 IMAP inbox of a server you pick, though it can also just count unread items.
 Personally, I archive things I've dealt with, and my inbox is a list of 'things I have yet to do', so I like it counting everything.

+### reader.rb

+Google reader unread item counting.
+Uses an actual API, but it's a slightly scary reverse-engineered API.
+We'll see.

 ### unread.rb

 this is the library file - just a collection of general utilities that all the counters like.
 Logging, config